clvv/scriptbroadcast/README.md

     scriptbroadcast

-Run the following command elsewhere will play your typescript:
+Run the following netcat command elsewhere will play your typescript:

     nc yourip 5000